jrmhx/mqtt/README.md

 ### Analyser

-- `Ptime`: time for each experiment in seconds, the time must be an integer no less than 1.
 - `Pbroker`: the broker URL for the program to connect.
 - `Pdelays`: a comma-separated list of delays in milliseconds (e.g., `0,1,2,4`), each delay must be a non-negative integer.
 - `Pqoss`: a comma-separated list of QoS levels (e.g., `0,1,2`), each QoS must be an integer in range [0, 2].